Rotore02/AFM_analysis/README.md

 ```
 nano settings.json
 ```
 and modify the file direcly from the terminal.
 The keywords in this file are based on the kind of correction and analyses that you want to perform.
-The following is the *settings.json* file and the comments are the possible options.
+The following is the *settings.json* file and the comments are the possible options (note that .json files do not support comments, so remember to delete them if you copy and paste this file).

 ```
 {